naotakeyoshida/pws-handson4/README.md

 # pws-handson4
 This repo is made for testing use.
-You can connect Redis with this sample application.
+You can attach Redis Service with this sample application on PWS.